IntelLabs/ParallelAccelerator.jl/doc/limits.rst

    in Julia's typed AST in order to work properly.
-Although we do not require user functions to be explicitly typed, it is in general a good practice to ensure the function that is being accelerated can pass Julia's type inference without leaving any parameters or internal variables with an ``Any`` type.
+Although we do not require user functions to be explicitly typed, it is in general a good practice to ensure the function that is being accelerated can pass Julia's type inference without leaving any arguments or internal variables with an ``Any`` type.
    There is currently no facility to help users understand whether something is being optimized or silently rejected.
-We plan to provide better report on what is going on under the hood.
+In the future, we plan to provide such functionality to give users better insight into what is going on under the hood.